eweviwo/central/ACKNOWLEDGEMENT.md

 # ACKNOWLEDGEMENT

-The project has come far not because the founders did it alone, but because of the support we have recieved along the way, both tangible and intangible.
-We want to create a continual appreciation list dedicated to thanking people, institutions and others who have helped us in one way or the other for the project's progress.
+The project is grateful to people, groups and institutions who have helped us in one way or the other for its progress.
+We continuously [welcome your donation](https://www.notion.so/Donations-1fc0d19c3976807ba1fded446a64f2ec?pvs=4).

-We need some [donation](https://drive.google.com/file/d/10gl1o6-928naqiFTMMYLVYI6dKCafpDw/view?usp=sharing), we ask that if you can kindly support, do reach out to us.

 We want to thank the following;